makrai/notes/hu2003-multiling-multitask-benchmark.md

     include pseudo test sets
   * [English is lowest] For TyDiQA-GoldP, English performance is lowest in
-    * high performance on Indonesian and Finnish may be due to less complex Wikipedia context passages for these languages.
-Across tasks, we
+    * high performance on Indonesian and Finnish may be due to less complex Wikipedia context passages for these languages
-  * lower performance for other language families, particularly for Sino-Tibetan, Japonic, Koreanic, and Niger-Congo languages.
-Some of these
+  * lower performance for other language families, particularly for Sino-Tibetan, Japonic, Koreanic, and Niger-Congo languages
-    * may be due to tokenisation and an under-representation of ideograms in the joint sentencepiece vocabulary,
+    * may be due to tokenisation and an under-representation of ideograms in the joint sentencepiece vocabulary
-      * important in a cross-lingual model’s (Artetxe+ 2019; Conneau+ 2019).
-We
+      * important in a cross-lingual model’s (Artetxe+ 2019; Conneau+ 2019)
 * similar trends for mBERT, for which we show the same graph in the appendix

 ## Correlation with pretraining data size, Pearson ρ with the number of Wp art